Updated: May 2023

 - There are no accurate methods of measuring amniotic fluid.

 - There is no agreement about what measurements indicate ‘high’ or ‘low’ AFV.

-> - The intervention used to manage polyhydramnios or oligohydramnios ie. induction also carries risks which need to be taken into consideration.
+- The intervention used to manage polyhydramnios or oligohydramnios ie. induction also carries risks that need to be taken into consideration.

 If you enjoyed this post, you can find more of my work in the following resources: